Eddie Korvin: Early years

-Korvin was born and raised in Manhattan.
-He came from a “theatrical family” as his step father was actor, Charles Korvin.
-Coincidentally, his birth father was a movie producer, then based in England, known as half of The Danziger Brothers.
-Family friends and acquaintances in the music field included composers Burton Lane and Johnny Mercer, singer Anita Ellis, conductor Ted Saidenberg, violinist Issac Stern, bass/baritone George London, record store owner, Sam Goody, Arturo Toscanini, and Murray the K.
+Korvin was born in New York City in 1945 and raised in the Manhattan area.
+His stepfather was actor Charles Korvin.

+Family friends and acquaintances in the music field included composers Burton Lane and Johnny Mercer, singer Anita Ellis, conductor Ted Saidenberg, violinist Issac Stern, bass-baritone George London, record store owner, Sam Goody, Arturo Toscanini, and Murray the K.